 4. Move Your Mail Too

-Letting your council and energy providers know you're moving will prevent unnecessary bills.
+Letting your council and energy providers know you're moving home and changing address will prevent unnecessary bills.
 It also means your letters won’t pile up on your old doorstep, destined to collect dust.
 Updating your address in advance ensures you’re not stranded without the internet when trying to work from home.

 5. Organise, Don’t Agonise